94th Army Air and Missile Defense Command

 The 94th Army Air and Missile Defense Command (94th AAMDC) is an activated (at Fort Shafter on 16 October 2005) Air Defense Artillery command of the United States Army assigned to United States Army Pacific.
 It is headquartered at Joint Base Pearl Harbor–Hickam, Hawai'i at the Pacific Air Force Headquarters.

-Current Structure
+Organization

-As of May 2021 the 94th AAMDC consists of the following units:
+As of 2025 the 94th AAMDC consists of the following units: